fiorix/twisted-twitter-stream/README.rst

 =====
  - A JSON parser is required.
 Like `json <http://docs.python.org/library/json.html>`_ or `simplejson <http://pypi.python.org/pypi/simplejson/>`_.
  - All methods will automatically reconnect to the server with an exponential back-off.
 See `t.i.p.ReconnectingClientFactory <http://twistedmatrix.com/documents/8.2.0/api/twisted.internet.protocol.ReconnectingClientFactory.html>`_ for details.
- - All methods must be initialized with a *consumer* object, inherited from `TwistedTwitterStream.Consumer`
+ - All methods must be initialized with a *consumer* object, inherited from `TwistedTwitterStream.TweetReceiver`
  - No proxy support.

 Examples